joehewett/super-simple-blog/posts/intro-to-kubernetes-and-skaffold.md

 ### skaffold.yaml
 **skaffold.yaml** is a single pluggable declarative configuration file for the project.

-> [!INFO]
-> Cloud Code provides assistance for writing skaffold.yaml files
+Tip: Cloud Code provides assistance for writing skaffold.yaml files

 For details, see the [skaffold.yaml documentation](https://skaffold.dev/docs/references/yaml/?version=v2beta29).